Anshul619/HLD-System-Designs/src/MakeMyTripSearch/README.md

 # Estimation
 - Assuming each apache ( service ) server can handle 512 concurrent requests.
-- If we consider 1 million concurrent users, around `2000 servers` would be needed.
+- If we consider `1 million concurrent users`, around `2000 servers` would be needed.
-- Expectated Latency - `10ms for ElasticSearch`.
+- Expected Latency - `10ms for ElasticSearch`.

 # Data Modeling
 - Search Interface